 The process for registering a GI in Australia

-Once terms are registered as GIs in Australia, they can only be used on goods that have been produced in accordance with the law, or rules, governing their use.
+Once terms are registered as GIs in Australia, they can only be used on goods that have been produced in accordance with the rules governing their use.

 Benefits of registering a certification trade mark to protect a GI

-As the registered owner of a GI protected under the certification trade mark system in Australia, you:
+Registered owners of a GI protected under the certification trade mark system in Australia:

-- may give the Australian Customs Service a notice objecting to the importation of goods that infringe your registered GI
+- may give the Australian Border Force a notice objecting to the importation of goods that infringe the registered GI

-- are in a stronger position to stop other people from using your GI.
+- are in a stronger position to stop unauthorised people from using the GI.

-A registered Australian GI can be protected in other countries, however, protection of a GI overseas is subject to the laws of the country concerned and may be separate from that country’s trade mark system.
+A registered Australian GI can be protected in other countries.
+Australia is a contracting party to the Madrid Protocol, which simplifies the process for protecting trade marks in other contracting countries.
+However, protection of a GI overseas is subject to the laws of the country concerned and may be separate from that country’s trade mark system.

 GIs from other countries can also be protected in Australia.
-A number of GIs from other countries are registered under Australia’s certification trade mark system and under the Wine Australia Corporation Act.
+A number of GIs from other countries are registered under Australia’s certification trade mark system and under the Australian Grape and Wine Authority Act.
 These include registrations by international producers and Australian importers.